-University Lecturer, Department of Engineering, University of Cambridge
+University Associate Professor, Department of Engineering, University of Cambridge

 There are medical and engineering applications of this work, such as in cochlear implants for the deaf.
 Importantly, the behaviour of these systems can also be compared to neural processing in the brain in order to better understand what the brain is doing.